-This Easy Skewered Kofta Recipe is an easy 30 minute meal with tons of flavor.
+This Easy Beef Kofta Recipe is an easy 30 minute meal with tons of flavor.
 Perfect for any weeknight – and your kids will love to eat dinner just like Princess Jasmine!
 Raise adventurous eaters through creative and fun recipes they can relate to!

 Welcome to the Eat Like A Princess Series!